 Take a seat.

-The guy who has to walk across the room to get to the buffet table eats less than the guy guarding it does.
+The person who has to walk across the room to get to the buffet table eats less than the person guarding it does.

 To make it through a night of toasting without getting toasted, make arrangements with the waiter beforehand to serve you Diet Coke or diet ginger ale in a scotch glass with a lime.
 No one will know you’re not getting smashed along with the rest of the gang, says Stettner.
 “You’re sober, you’re not getting a lot of calories, and you’re better able to work the crowd.”